Open a Modal Dialog Using Web API

 };

-Notice the dialogId property retrieved from the query parameters of the web page.
-This value is generated once the dialog API is first called.
+The dialogId property is retrieved from the query parameters of the web page.
+This value is generated when the dialog API is first called.
 It is then passed back to the web content so the close or closeWithResult methods can be called successfully.
-The dialog's API needs this Id to close the correct dialog.
+The dialog API needs this ID to close the correct dialog.

-This simple form contains two text boxes for firstName and lastName.
-When submitting the form, it closes the dialog by passing along the content of the object modified by the form.
-It also contains a simple Close button, which calls the API's close method without any extra data, apart from the required dialogId.
+This form contains two text boxes for firstName and lastName.
+When you submit the form, it closes the dialog and passes the content of the object modified by the form.
+The form also contains a Close button, which calls the close method without any extra data, except the required dialogId.

-After building and installing the extension in Studio Pro, the dialog opens when the menu is clicked and will display the web content from the dialog.tsx file.
+After you build and install the extension in Studio Pro, the dialog opens when you click the menu and displays the web content from the dialog.tsx file.

 Modifying a Modal Dialog

-You can modify the dimensions of a dialog using the dialog API's update method.
-To do this, add a button to the form contained in dialog.tsx file, as follows:
+You can modify the dimensions of a dialog using the update method.
+To do this, add a button to the form in the dialog.tsx file:

 <button